Editorial Team

 Robin Room, Ph.D., Centre for Alcohol Policy Research (CAPR), LaTrobe University, Australia.
 Professor Room is a sociologist who has directed research centres in the USA, Canada, Sweden and Australia, studying social and cultural aspects of alcohol, other drugs and gambling behaviour, harms from these to the user and to others, and policies and other social responses.
 He is currently a Professor at the Centre for Alcohol Policy Research, La Trobe University, Melbourne, Australia, and a Professor at the Centre for Social Research on Alcohol and Drugs, Department of Public Health Sciences, Stockholm University, Stockholm, Sweden.

-Sarah Callinan, Ph.D., Senior Researcher, Centre for Alcohol Policy Research (CAPR), LaTrobe University, Australia.
-Dr Sarah Callinan is a Senior Research fellow at the Centre for Alcohol Policy Research at La Trobe University, Australia.
-She was an Australian Research Council Discovery Early Career Research Award Fellow who focusses on quantitative survey research on alcohol and drinking in the home.
+Sarah Callinan, Ph.D., Associate Professor, Centre for Alcohol Policy Research (CAPR), LaTrobe University, Australia.
+Dr Sarah Callinan is quantitative researcher at the Centre for Alcohol Policy Research at La Trobe University, Australia.
+She was an Australian Research Council Discovery Early Career Research Award Fellow who currently focusses on survey research on alcohol, screening tools and drinking in the home.

 Sawitri Assanangkornchai, Ph.D., Prince of Songkla University, Thailand.
 Sawitri Assanangkornchai is a Professor of Psychiatry working in the Department of Epidemiology, Faculty of Medicine, Prince of Songkla University, Thailand.
 She is also the Director of Centre for Alcohol Studies, a national granting agency under the support of the Thai Health Promotion Foundation, with a mission to promote research and policy development on alcohol control.
 Dr. Assanangkornchai’s research interests include epidemiological and clinical studies on alcohol- and substance-related problems, behavioural addiction and mental health problems.
 Dr. Assanangkornchai is currently the President of the Asia Pacific Society for Alcohol and Addiction Research (APSAAR).
 She was a member of the Workgroup on the Classification of Substance-Related and Addictive Disorders for the ICD-11 Mental and Behavioural Disorders and the Technical Expert Group on Alcohol and Drug Epidemiology of the WHO.